A fictional travelogue; four minutes to read.

 At the moment we are at La Buche, a restaurant featuring the traditional cuisine of Quebec.
 Rustic décor is cluttered with snowshoes, two-man tree saws, checkered tablecloths, wild animal skins, wooden floors and stone masonry.

 To lard up before braving the winter cold, I am gobbling down the ‘Lumberjack’ casserole.
-In a hot cast-iron skillet, layers of calories: eggs sunny side up, maple cured bacon, diced ham, cubed sausage, mushrooms, béchamel sauce, fried potatoes, wilted spinach, cheese curds.
-Two slices of toast, one-inch thick.
+In a hot cast-iron skillet, there are layers of calories: eggs sunny side up, maple cured bacon, diced ham, cubed sausage, mushrooms, béchamel sauce, fried potatoes, wilted spinach, cheese curds.
+Two slices of one-inch-thick toast.
 Coffee.

-The house specialty Yatista—“fire” in the language of the Wendat tribe—fulfills my annual quota of red meat.
+The house specialty Yatista—“fire” in the language of the Wendat tribe—fulfills my annual quota for red meat.
 Chunks of sizzling venison, elk and bison dangle on metal hooks from on a teepee-like, foot-high tripod in the center of the table.
-The waiter douses the meat in a Jack Daniels concoction which is ignited into a flaming food drama.
+The waiter douses the meat in a Jack Daniels concoction which ignites into a flaming food drama.

 Four dipping sauces multiply the taste options: mustard, sweet mayonnaise, garlic aioli and Russian dressing.
 The vegetable plate is composed of indigenous dietary staples: glazed carrots, beets, puréed squash and a mouth-filling, mouth-watering cheese-infused potato cake.